anubhavsrivastava10/Projects/README.md

   * **Whatspp Spammer** you will have to maually verify through the QR Code scan and rest the code will do itself.
   * **Telegram Spammer** enter the verification code manually.

+* Working on GIF generator
+  * Won't call it a project just a fun Oneliner.
+  * **LOVE YODA**

 * Working on visualtization of the Crime Data in India.
-* Working on GIF generator